the-other-mariana/the-other-mariana.github.io/_posts/2024-02-16-wrap-cuda-in-go.md

 make
 ```

-This will generate two shared libraries:
+This will generate one executable and one shared library:

 ```
 cuda/